Events / SEWF Policy Forum

 Ting-Yueh (Eva) Kang

-The Taiwan Institute of Economic Research is the first private think tank established in Taiwan, dedicated to assisting the government in policy research and promotion.
-In recent years, I have focused on topics such as social innovation, social enterprises, regional revitalisation and the development of small and medium-sized enterprises.
-I also pay close attention to areas including the SDGs, ESG and youth development.
-Additionally, I I’ve been involved in the government’s cross-departmental “Social Innovation Action Plan” and am committed to creating social impact to make Taiwan a better place.
+Dr. Ting-Yueh (Eva) Kang is the Deputy Director of Research Division VIII at the Taiwan Institute of Economic Research, the country’s first private think tank dedicated to assisting the government in policy research and promotion.
+She focuses on social innovation, social enterprises, regional revitalisation and SME development.
+Her work also spans the SDGs, ESG and youth engagement.
+Eva has contributed to Taiwan’s cross-departmental “Social Innovation Action Plan” and is committed to creating social impact to make Taiwan a better place.

 Sreevas Sahasranamam